-Water is precious and will be more so in the coming years, it is a reality that we have been facing for some time, and it will only get worse.
-In science fiction films such as "Dune" there are characters, the "Fremen", who wear special overalls to recover water from the body and survive in the desert using very little.
-One can only imagine what they would have thought as they watched us shower and throw hundreds of liters of water into the sewers, as if it were waste and not a precious commodity.
+Water is precious and will be more so in the next few years, it is a reality that we have been facing for some time, and it will only get worse.
+In science fiction films like "Dune" there are characters, the "Fremen", who wear special suits to recover water from the body and survive in the desert using very little.
+One can only imagine what they would have thought as they watched us shower and throw hundreds of liters of water down the sewers, as if it were waste and not a precious commodity.

 Winner of this year's Best of Innovation award in the sustainability category al CES2020, Hydraloop is a relatively simple residential water recycling system that can treat approximately 95% of the shower water and 50% of the washing machine water, and halves your water bill.

 85% of the total domestic water is not drunk: it is used in toilets, washing machines, swimming pools, gardens, pipes and more.